ATS Solutions: What makes or breaks a good product4 min read

 3. Show that you know your users.

 One of the key metrics of a successful business is retention.
 No one does this better than the customer service team.
-From recalling previous chats to informing solved bugs reported by users, customer service strengthens the relationship between the users and the ATS solution.
+From recalling previous chats to informing solved bugs reported by users, customer service strengthens the relationship between the users and their ATS solutions.
 This is also a key factor in winning the hearts of long-term users.
 Everyone prefers purchasing from vendors who remember their name and preferences.

 4. Software always has bugs, know how to tell users about them.